Guide to Selective Laser Sintering (SLS) 3D Printing

 SLS 3D printing has been a popular choice for engineers and manufacturers for decades.
 Low cost per part, high productivity, and established materials make the technology ideal for a range of applications from rapid prototyping to small-batch, bridge, or custom manufacturing.

-Recent advances in machinery, materials, and software have made SLS accessible to a wider range of businesses, enabling more and more companies to use tools previously limited to a few high-tech industries.
+Recent advances in machinery, materials, and software have made SLS printing accessible to a wider range of businesses, enabling more and more companies to use these tools that were previously limited to a few high-tech industries.

-Selective laser sintering (SLS) was one of the first additive manufacturing techniques, developed in the mid-1980s by Dr. Carl Deckard and Dr. Joe Beaman at the University of Texas at Austin.
+Selective laser sintering was one of the first additive manufacturing techniques, developed in the mid-1980s by Dr. Carl Deckard and Dr. Joe Beaman at the University of Texas at Austin.
 Their method has since been adapted to work with a range of materials, including plastics, metals, glass, ceramics, and various composite material powders.
-Today, these technologies are collectively categorized as powder bed fusion — additive manufacturing processes by which thermal energy selectively fuses regions of a powder bed.
+Today, these technologies are collectively categorized as powder bed fusion — additive manufacturing processes in which thermal energy selectively fuses regions of a powder bed.

-The two most common powder bed fusion systems today are plastic-based, commonly referred to as SLS, and metal-based, known as direct metal laser sintering (DMLS) or selective laser melting (SLM).
-Until recently, both of these systems have been prohibitively expensive and complex, limiting their use to small quantities of high value or custom parts, such as aerospace components or medical devices.
+The two most common powder bed fusion 3D printing systems today are plastic-based, commonly referred to as SLS, and metal-based, known as direct metal laser sintering (DMLS) or selective laser melting (SLM).
+Until recently, both plastic and metal powder bed fusion systems have been prohibitively expensive and complex, limiting their use to small quantities of high-value or custom parts, such as aerospace components or medical devices.

 Innovation in the field has surged recently, and plastic-based SLS is now poised to follow other 3D printing technologies like stereolithography (SLA) and fused deposition modeling (FDM) to gain widespread adoption with accessible, compact systems.